 Women are more prone to experience anxiety than men, and anxiety can occur in conjunction with other mental illnesses, like OCD and depression.
 If you or your child shows symptoms of anxiety, schedule a visit for a neuropsychological test at NeuroHealth.
 We’ll help you determine whether you suffer from anxiety or another condition.

-All About Diagnosing and Treating Anxiety
+Diagnosing and Treating Anxiety

 When you visit NeuroHealth, we perform a comprehensive assessment to evaluate your level of anxiety and type of disorder.
 Once we understand your circumstances, personal history, and symptoms, we can come up with a treatment plan that could include medication, cognitive behavioral therapy (CBT), or stress-management courses or therapy sessions.

 We make it our mission to help every person from every age group succeed in life.
 If you want to learn more about our anxiety treatment services, call (847) 754-9343.